 About the Office Of Administrative Hearings

-The Office of Administrative Hearings was established after Cincinnati City Council passed Title XV, Code Compliance and Hearings, which decriminalized several offenses traditionally handled by criminal prosecution.
+The Office of Administrative Hearings was established with the passage of Title XV, Code Compliance and Hearings, which decriminalized several offenses traditionally handled by criminal prosecution.

 - To obtain more effective compliance

 - To be more responsive to citizen complaints

 - To reduce the Hamilton County Municipal Court caseload without imposing additional costs on the taxpayers

 - To give the administration a choice between civil hearings and prosecuting a matter criminally

 - To provide hearings and due process of law for those charged with civil violations